sigp/lighthouse/book/src/help_vm_import.md

           Specifies the verbosity level used when emitting logs to the terminal.
           [default: info] [possible values: info, debug, trace, warn, error, crit]
+      --gas-limit <UINT64>
+          When provided, the imported validator will use this gas limit.
+It is recommended to leave this as the default value by not specifying this flag.
       --genesis-state-url <URL>
           A URL of a beacon-API compatible server from which to download the genesis state.
 Checkpoint sync server URLs can generally be used with